HerodotusDev/trie-proofs/README.md

 ### Dependency

-For Trie implementation, have a dependency with [eth_trie](https://crates.io/crates/eth_trie) crate.
+For trie implementation, this project depends on the [eth_trie](https://crates.io/crates/eth_trie) crate.